 1Refer to the American Board of Forensic Anthropology for the definition of forensic anthropology.

 - The Anthropology Research Facility is the first of its kind to permit systematic study of human decomposition.
-The 1.3 acres of land made famous by Dr. Bass will soon be expanding.
-This addition will allow for studies using advanced technology to quantify how bodies interact with the environment.
+The 1.3 acres of land made famous by Dr. Bass recently expanded to approximately 2 acres.
+This addition provides space for studies using advanced technology to quantify how bodies interact with the environment.

 - The skeletal collections provide unparalleled opportunities to study modern human skeletal variation, pathology and trauma.
-The hallmark of these collections is the Bass Donated Skeletal Collection that now consists of nearly 1000 individuals, the largest collection of contemporary human skeletons in the United States.
+The hallmark of these collections is the Bass Donated Skeletal Collection that now consists of over 1300 individuals, the largest collection of contemporary human skeletons in the United States.

 - The Forensic Data Bank (FDB) contains data on over 3400 forensic cases in the U.S. and has recently expanded to include contemporary individuals from Central and South America, Europe and Asia.
 The FDB has been instrumental in documenting change within the human population.

 - Most of the collections and facilities are available to qualified researchers.
-See the Research page and contact Dr. Dawnie Steadman for further information.
+See the research page and contact Dawnie Steadman for further information.

-- The FAC provides specialty courses throughout the year for several agencies including the National Forensic Academy, the Federal Bureau of Investigation, and Kentucky Criminalistic Academy.
+- The FAC provides specialty courses throughout the year for several agencies including the Federal Bureau of Investigation, the Tennessee Bureau of Investigation and Kentucky Criminalistic Academy.
 For more information on agency-specific course development, please contact Giovanna Vidoli

-- The FAC faculty and staff provide forensic anthropologic services (e.g., skeletal analysis, body recovery, etc.) to a variety of medico-legal agencies.
+- The FAC faculty and staff provide forensic anthropological services (e.g., skeletal analysis, body recovery, etc.) to a variety of medico-legal agencies.